 To join a group, a few steps are needed.
 Initially each potential group member must have an Initial Consultation with a CPS counselor.
 After that meeting the potential member must briefly meet with the group leader to determine if the group is a best fit for the student's needs.

-Spring Semester 2018 Groups are listed below.
+Summer Semester 2018 Groups are listed below.

 Understanding Self and Others

 Do you want to learn more about yourself and improve your ability to form and maintain relationships?
 Common themes discussed include adjusting to college, managing stress, and family improving relationships with family, friends, or partners.
 In addition to improved interpersonal relationships, people who participate in this group frequently report improved mood, increased self -esteem, decreased anxiety, and overall better functioning.